saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 > 2

-18. I created game.py file and I dont know how to execute this file in python in command prompt(cmd)
+18. Consider a python file such as, ```game.py```. and provide the command to run this python file in the command prompt :

-can you please > python game.py
+> ``python game.py``

-19. Write the scientific notation for given float number 0.002569 is (single choice)
+19. Choose the option that contains the correct scientific notation for the floating point number `0.002569` is (single choice)

-A. 2569e-5
+    1. 2569e-5
-B. 2.569e-3
+    2. 2.569e-3
-C. 256.9e-4
+    3. 256.9e-4
-D. 0.2569e-6
+    4. 0.2569e-6

 > B